16th Tennessee Volunteer

 illustrations are linked to a short biography, some very short.

 Very few of the pictures illustrated here have a date for when they were taken so it should be noted that while some of these illustrations were taken during the war many others were taken post-war.
 Some of those shown died as late as 1940 so that if they look old they are and shouldn't be confused with re-enactors of the present day who are older than the very young men who were the soldiers of the time.

 I have had reference to other illustrations but as yet have not manage to track them down.
 If you have, or know, where these illustrations are, or can confirm that any from a group photo are from the Regiment please inform me.

 The last surviving members of the unit were Privates Bluford Lafayette Scarlett F Company, who died, aged 91, on the 20 January 1935, and Ransom Gwyn Martin D Company, who died, aged 98, on the 22 May 1940.

 With help I have collected together cemeteries showing the Burial sites of original members of the unit.
 Slowly, to go with this, I have been collecting photos of their head stones which will be posted when time allows.

-Privates One painting, one pre-war photo, a few photos from during the war, and again with most being post-war and into when they were old men.
-One of the photos might not be a member of the Regiment.
+Privates One painting, one pre-war photo, a few photos from during the war, and again with most being post-war and into when they were old men, possibly one not be a member of the Regiment.
+16 July 2018

 Other photos Posted here are ones that don't fit into the categories above: the Perryville Colour Guard, McMinnville High Street and two of the memorial to the killed and died.